b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 Here we used a vector (`[1, 2, 3]`) and applied an anonymous function to each of its elements.
 The function accepts one argument (`x`), adds 10 to it (`x + 10`) and returns (`->`) that value.
-Interestingly, we may apply a function that accepts two arguments and applies this function to parallel elements of two vectors, like so
+And since `x` will become every element of the vector `[1, 2, 3]` then in effect all elements will be multiplied by 10 and collected into a new vector (the old vector is not changed).
+Interestingly, we may also use a function that accepts two arguments and apply this function to parallel elements of two vectors, like so

 ```jl
 s = """